fsg55/The-Rhythm-of-each-Human-Model_Protein-Encyclopedia/README_LEEME.txt

-ProtRhythmMusic programs translate the amino acid sequence (AA) of a protein to Rhythm, according to the type of group in which each class of amino acid is classified according to its group R.
+ProtRhythmMusic programs translate the amino acid sequence (AA) of a protein to Rhythm, according to the type of group in which each class of amino acid is classified according to its R-group.

 As there are different classifications I have chosen to make several programs attending to each classification used, assigning a single sound to each